AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 ### Error detection {#error-detection}

-[!DNL Query Editor] automatically validates a query as you write it, providing generic SQL validation and specific execution validation.
+Query Editor automatically validates a query as you write it, providing generic SQL validation and specific execution validation.
 If a red underline appears below the query (as shown in the image below), it represents an error within the query.

 <!-- ...
 Image below needs updating couldn't replicate the effect -->